He Needs His Medicine similar games & best alternatives

 Game with the same Intimacy vibe

--5"No social or emotional relationship building; interactions are limited to the game environment."
+-5"No social or emotional relationship building; interactions are with game environment only."

 "No social or emotional relationship building; interactions are limited to game environment."